canonical/mlflow-operator/docs/tutorial/mlflow.rst

 Deploy MLflow bundle
 --------------------
-MicroK8s uses inotify to interact with the file system.
-Large Microk8s deployment sometimes exceed the default ``inotify`` limits.
+MicroK8s uses ``inotify`` to interact with the file system.
+Large MicroK8s deployment sometimes exceed the default ``inotify`` limits.
 To increase the limits, run the following commands:

 .. code-block:: bash